 - crushed ice

-Pour boiling water from a kettle or pot into a small bowl.
+- Pour boiling water over honey in a small bowl.
+Stir until dissolved.
 Add mint leaves; stir until wilted.

-Add honey; stir until dissolved.
-Let mixture stand until cool; strain and discard mint.
-Combine 2 oz. bourbon with honey mint syrup.
+- Let mixture stand until cool; strain and discard mint.
+In a cocktail shaker, combine 2 oz. bourbon with honey mint syrup.
+Shake.